wikimedia/design-blog/_posts/2022-06-14-egg-laying-wool-milk-pig.md

 But to the point someone raised about not always wanting to see editing features when they’re in the mood to read, how could we accommodate them?

-In addition to not wanting to distract with too many editing call to actions, a community member left the following feedback on the [Google Play](https://play.google.com/store/apps/details?id=org.wikipedia) store which made us question the article’s bottom toolbar:
+In addition to not wanting to distract with too many editing call to actions, a community member left the following feedback on the [Google Play](https://play.google.com/store/apps/details?id=org.wikipedia){:target="_blank" rel="nofollow"} store which made us question the article’s bottom toolbar:

 > “Why have you taken away the ability to go full screen?
 Why do we have to see the bottom toolbar all the time?”